biadelmiro/UDACITY_intro_to_javascript_course/README.md

 - Ctrl + Shift + i (Windows/Linux).

 #### Mozilla Firefox
 Firefox Developer Tools allow you to examine, edit, and debug HTML, CSS, and JavaScript on the desktop and on mobile.
-Also, you can download a version of of Firefox called Firefox Developer Edition that is tailored for developers, featuring the latest Firefox features and experimental developer tools.
+Also, you can download a version of Firefox called Firefox Developer Edition that is tailored for developers, featuring the latest Firefox features and experimental developer tools.
 To learn more, [click here](https://developer.mozilla.org/en-US/docs/Tools).

 To open Firefox Developer Tools, either right-click on any page element and select Inspect Element or open the Firefox settings menu in the top-right corner of your browser window and select Developer.
 Alternatively, you can use the shortcuts:
 - Command + Option + i (Mac)